elegant-scipy/elegant-scipy/markdown/ch1.markdown

 ## Exploring a gene expression data set

 The data set that we'll be using is an RNAseq experiment of skin cancer samples from The Cancer Genome Atlas (TCGA) project (http://cancergenome.nih.gov/).
-We will be using this gene expression data to predict mortality in skin cancer patients, reproducing a simplified version of [Figures 5A and 5B](http://www.cell.com/action/showImagesData?pii=S0092-8674%2815%2900634-0) of a [paper](http://dx.doi.org/10.1016/j.cell.2015.05.044) from the TCGA consortium.
+In Chapter 2 we will be using this gene expression data to predict mortality in skin cancer patients, reproducing a simplified version of [Figures 5A and 5B](http://www.cell.com/action/showImagesData?pii=S0092-8674%2815%2900634-0) of a [paper](http://dx.doi.org/10.1016/j.cell.2015.05.044) from the TCGA consortium.
+But first we need to get our heads around the biases in our data, and think about how we could improve it.

 ### Downloading the data